If you’re looking for a spooky yet educational activity for the family, a visit to the Presbitero Maestro Cemetery museum should be top on your list.

 This impressive and beautiful site is always open for visitation during the day.
-However, if you want a truly eerie experience, some tour operators, such as Inca World, offer immersive night tours that include an entry ticket, transport, and knowledgeable guide.
-To walk around 200 year old tombs, monuments, sculptures, and murals by moonlight is an experience you won’t easily forget.
+However, if you want a truly eerie experience, some tour operators offer immersive night tours that include an entry ticket, transport, and knowledgeable guide.
+Walking around 200 year old tombs, monuments, sculptures, and murals by moonlight is an experience you won’t easily forget.

-A visit to the Presbitero Maestro Cemetery is like taking a trip back in time.
-But for those who believe in the supernatural, a night tour is not for the faint of heart.
-However, while the stories and history that linger among the graves may seem spooky, the cemetery really serves as a quiet corner of peace in the midst of bustling Lima.
+A visit to the Presbitero Maestro Cemetery is like taking a trip back in time, and while the stories and history that linger among the graves may seem spooky, the cemetery really serves as a quiet corner of peace in the midst of bustling Lima.